dlebansais/Easly-Language/Doc/Nodes/Class.md

 A major difference between Easly and C# is that Easly support multiple inheritance.
 The compiler tries to obtain the same inheritance hierarchy in C# using the following strategy:

-+ If the class inherits from no class or from one class only, the hierarchy is preserved and this parent is the C# base class.
++ If the class inherits from no class or from one class only, the hierarchy is preserved and this parent (if any) is the C# base class.
 + If one of the parents contains one or more extern bodies, this parent becomes the C# base class.
+Other parents are implemented as described in the last case below.
 + Otherwise, the C# class has no base, but instead inherits from as many interfaces as there are parents, and code from parents is duplicated in this child.

 ### Abstract class